-In this course, the students will gain the skills and knowledge necessary to earn an American Red Cross Lifeguard certification and/or YMCA Swim Lesson Instructor V6 certification.
-The curriculum will focus on water safety, prevention and responding to aquatic emergencies, components of swim lessons continuum, swimming skills progression and teaching techniques, as well as swim conditioning and stroke development.
+In this course, the students will gain the skills and knowledge necessary to earn an American Red Cross Lifeguard certification and/or FA/CPR for professional rescuer certification.
+The curriculum will focus on water safety, prevention and responding to aquatic emergencies, swimming skills progression and teaching techniques, as well as swim conditioning and stroke development.
 The class will be held in a BASH classroom and one to two days per cycle at the Boyertown YMCA.
-The inwater skill sessions at the YMCA will be 65 minutes spanning flex and a period.
 To receive the certification at the conclusion of the course, the students will have to be 15 years or older, able to complete a 300-yard continuous swim, able to demonstrate 4 of the 6 strokes in a good form (front crawl, back crawl, breaststroke, sidestroke, elementary backstroke and butterfly), tread water for 2 minutes, and retrieve a weighted brick from the bottom of pool.